MicroEJ/docs/ApplicationDeveloperGuide/stackTraceReader.rst

    Code to Dump a Stack Trace

-To be able to decode an application stack trace, the stack trace reader tool requires the application binary file with debug information (``application.fodbg`` in the output folder).
-Note that the file which is uploaded on the device is ``application.fo`` (stripped version without debug information).
+To decode an application stack trace, the stack trace reader tool requires the application binary file with debug information (``application.fodbg`` in the output folder).
+Note that the file uploaded on the device is ``application.fo`` (stripped version without debug information).

 .. figure:: images/STR_debugfofile.png